numaproj/numaflow-go/pkg/function/examples/sum/README.md

 # Sum

-This is a User Defined Function example which receives a stream of numbers and return the sum of the numbers.
+This is a User Defined Function example which receives a stream of numbers and returns the sum of the numbers.